michelrosettaa/FlowAi/replit.md

 The frontend uses Next.js 15.1.6 (App Router), React 18.3.1, and Tailwind CSS v4 for styling with a gradient-based theme and glassmorphism effects.
 Framer Motion handles animations, and TypeScript ensures type safety.
 It features a landing page and protected `/app` routes.
 A custom design system utilizes CSS custom properties for theming and custom fonts (Inter, DM Sans).

 ### Backend
 A custom Express server co-exists with Next.js, managing protected API routes with NextAuth v5 JWT authentication.
-Key routes include AI chat (`/api/ask-refraim`), email management (`/api/email/*`), AI mentor (`/api/mentor`), tasks (`/api/tasks`), user preferences (`/api/preferences`), and analytics (`/api/analytics`).
+Key routes include AI chat (`/api/ask-refraim`), email management (`/api/email/*`), AI Motivator (`/api/mentor`), tasks (`/api/tasks`), user preferences (`/api/preferences`), and analytics (`/api/analytics`).
 The analytics endpoint calculates real-time user metrics from the database, including completed tasks, focus hours from calendar events, productivity scores, and activity streaks over a 30-day lookback period.
 It supports hybrid authentication for local calendar CRUD operations.
 The platform offers dual-mode email support: Gmail users via OAuth (using Replit's Google Mail connection and Gmail API) and non-Gmail users via IMAP/SMTP protocols with AES-256-CBC encrypted passwords.
 OAuth redirect flows preserve callback URLs to ensure users return to their intended destination after authentication.

 ### AI Integration
 Refraim AI uses OpenAI API (v6.7.0), specifically `gpt-4o-mini` for text generation and `gpt-4o-mini-tts` for voice synthesis.
-AI features include daily planning, email automation, meeting summarization, and an AI mentor.
+AI features include daily planning, email automation, meeting summarization, and an AI Motivator.
 The "Ask Refraim" feature integrates with Google Calendar for context-aware responses, handling timezones with `date-fns-tz`.
 All OpenAI interactions are server-side for security.

 ### Authentication
 NextAuth v5 provides production-ready multi-provider OAuth (Google, Microsoft, Apple) with JWT-based sessions.
 Per-user OAuth tokens for Google and Microsoft are stored in the database and automatically refreshed, secured with `HttpOnly` cookies and JWT signing.
 Access control is configurable via the `REFRAIM_ACCESS_MODE` environment variable ('open' or 'allowlist'), with allowlist enforcement implemented in the NextAuth signIn callback.